 The request must contain, in the manner specified in Rule 41(2)(c), the name, address and nationality of the applicant and the State in which his residence or principal place of business is located.
 Where the application is filed by more than one applicant, the requirement must be satisfied for each applicant.
 At this stage in the proceedings, the formalities officer will consider the entitlement of the person named as applicant to apply for a patent (A‑II, 2).

 Applicants (whether natural or legal persons) whose residence or principal place of business is in an EPC contracting state and who act without a professional representative can use an address for correspondence other than their residence.
-The address for correspondence must be the applicant's own address and must be in an EPC contracting state.
-For that address to be used in proceedings before the EPO applicants must explicitly inform the EPO that it is to be used as the address for correspondence, preferably by entering it and be entered in the relevant form in the Box marked “Address for correspondence” of EPO Form 1001 (see the Notice from the EPO dated 4 September 2014, OJ EPO 2014, A99).
+The address for correspondence must be the applicant's own address and be in an EPC contracting state.
+For that address to be used in proceedings before the EPO applicants must explicitly inform the EPO that it is to be used as the address for correspondence, preferably by entering it in the Box marked "Address for correspondence" of EPO Form 1001 (see the Notice from the EPO dated 4 September 2014, OJ EPO 2014, A99).
 Post cannot be sent to a different (natural or legal) person, since that requires a valid form of representation under Art.
 133 and Art.
-134. Where the application is in the name of more than one applicant, the requirement must be satisfied for each applicant.
-At this stage in the proceedings, the formalities officer should have regard to the provisions of A‑II, 2 governing the entitlement of the person named as applicant to apply for a patent.
+134.